-When I was in the 4th grade, we had the opportunity to join either the band or the orchestra.
+When I was in the 4th grade, I had the opportunity to join either the school band or the school orchestra.
 So off we went to the introduction they had at my school, to sign people up for musical training.
 Initially, I was to play the coronet, as we already had one.
-However, I was not really happy about playing the coronet.
+My uncle’s old coronet.
+However, I was not really happy about playing said coronet.
 I wanted to play the drums, as I remember always watching Buddy Rich on the Johnny Carson Show.
-The drums excited me.
+The drums excited me for some reason.

 I was taught 26 drum rudiments back in the school band, but I never once took a lesson for the drum set.
 I could read drum music, so I purchased a couple books and learned the drum set rudiments, so to speak.
 Everything I know on a drum kit, I taught myself.

-I did also eventually hate that Ludwig 4 piece kit.
+I also did eventually hate that Ludwig 4 piece kit.
 Why?
 Because it was NOT a giant Neil Peart sized drum set!
 I wanted to be Neil.
 Every time I played 2112 or Hemispheres, I heard Neil’s concert toms and I did not have them.
-Over time I bought a set of Roto Toms to add and try to replicate Rush’s drummer.
-Seeing Rush in 1980 (Permanent Waves Tour) did not help this situation.
+Seeing Rush in 1980 at the International Amphitheater (Permanent Waves Tour) did not help this situation either.
+Over time I did buy a set of Roto Toms to add and try to replicate Rush’s drummer.

 In my town, it seems everyone wanted to be a rock star as we had more than our fair share of musicians.
 Mostly guitarists, which was fine by me, but also a few keyboardists and one or two bass players.
 There were a few other drummers, who kept me on my toes.
 On the street I lived, we had several musicians.
 So I jammed a lot with these people, and over time, that sphere of people I jammed with grew.
 I eventually started to jam with two brothers for a couple of three years in high school.
 We played parties and even had a gig at FermiLab.